We have a Dented Halo

 An injury to the frontal lobe (red) may affect an person's ability to control their emotions, impulses, and behavior, or may cause difficulty recalling certain events or speaking.
 An injury to the temporal lobe (purple) may lead a person to demonstrate difficulties with communication or memory.
 A person who has injured their parietal lobe (yellow) may have trouble with their five primary senses.
 An injury to the cerebellum may affect balance, movement, and coordination.
 An injury to a person's occipital lobe (blue) may lead to trouble seeing or perceiving the size and shape of objects around them.
 The brain stem connects the brain with the spinal cord.
 It controls hunger, thirst, and some of the most basic body functions, such as body temperature, blood pressure, and breathing - the body’s involuntary functions that are essential for survival.

-Friday March 11, 2016 was just another workday for my husband, who was the Public Works Superintendent for our little city.
+Friday, March 11, 2016, was just another workday for my husband, who was the Public Works Superintendent for our little city.
 I was up making a cup of coffee and watching him pull out of the driveway that morning to head to work.
-We had gone and picked up our niece, Dorothy and her baby girl, the night before for the weekend.
-I had told the kids there would be no school since we had company over for the weekend, so today would be a free day.
-It wasn't until mid afternoon rolled around that our world would be rocked to it's core.
+We had gone and picked up our niece, Dorothy, and her baby girl the night before for the weekend.
+I had told the kids there would be no school (we homeschool) since we had company, so today would be a free day.
+It wasn't until mid-afternoon rolled around that our world would be rocked to its core.

 A few hours later the doctor came in with the results of the CT Scan and told my hubby's father and I that my husband had suffered a moderate to severe brain contusion from the impact of the fall, as well as several skull fractures to the right side of the head.
 The impact also caused a tonic-clonic (grand mal) seizure, which resulted in more skull fractures to the back of the head.
 He had swelling on the brain along with several broken facial bones and the possibility of surgery was likely, but that they had to wait for the swelling to go down to re-evaluate.
 I sat there listening to this doctor tell me that I needed to prepare for the worst as I watched my husband just lay there.
 My hubby's mom and dad finally got to the hospital to sit with me, as well as other family members and friends.
 I could tell our support chain was huge.